nanoutils/nanoutils/docs/docs/methods.md

 ```

 ::: warning
-`props` extracts valid values if a first parameter is not `array` of keys
+`props` doesn't extract valid values if a first parameter is not `array` of keys
 :::

 ## `propSatisfies`